Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Today this magnificent place, today managed by Edinburgh Museums and Galleries is open to visitors although there are some conditions attached.

-- This feature article from Truly Edinburgh says more about Lauriston Castle.
+- Plan your visit: this feature article from Truly Edinburgh says more about Lauriston Castle.

 5) Crichton Castle